September 3. Today's Birthdays

 Born in Zhambyl region is the graduate of the Kirov Kazakh State University.

+Born in South Kazakhstan is the graduate of the Auezov Chimkent Teacher’s Training Institute, Abai Almaty State University.

-Yerkin Ongarbayev (1961) is the member of the Human Rights Commission under the Kazakh President (since 2019), vice president for education, Eurasian National University (since 2020).
+Yerkin Ongarbayev (1961) is the member of the Human Rights Commission under the Kazakh President, vice president for education, Eurasian National University.

 Born in South Kazakhstan is the graduate of the Karaganda Higher School at USSR Interior Ministry, postgraduate military course at Moscow Higher School of the USSR Interior Ministry.